What Is The Best Pattern For Subway Tiles?

 Kitchens

 In kitchens, subway tile patterns should balance function with aesthetic flexibility.
 Offset and stack bond layouts are ideal for backsplashes or full wall coverage because they offer a clean, orderly appearance that complements both classic and contemporary kitchen styles.
 These patterns also allow your cabinetry, countertops, or fixtures to shine and still provide visual interest through subtle alignment.
-Take for example, our Jaden 2.5x16 Glossy Ceramic Tile in Dove (shown above), which features a sleek, elongated shape and a soft light gray hue.
+Take, for example, our Jaden 2.5x16 Glossy Ceramic Tile in Dove (shown above), which features a sleek, elongated shape and a soft light gray hue.
 Its glossy finish reflects light beautifully, making it a perfect choice for kitchens where brightness, clarity, and a modern edge are key design goals.

 Alternatively, if you're looking to make a focal point in the space, especially above the stove or sink, consider using a herringbone layout in that specific area.
 Its angled design adds contrast and sophistication, turning an everyday surface into a striking visual centerpiece.